POLICY CONTENTS 6 minute read.

 - Library staff on duty must report immediately to the University Police any situation they cannot handle.

 - Patrons equipped with electronic devices are not to disturb other patrons.

 - Cell phones and pagers should be turned off or set to silent.

 - Headphones should be used with any media device.

 - Laptops should be plugged into outlets available in the furniture; otherwise, the cords become hazardous to the walkways.
 Safety of other library users and proper maintenance of the equipment must be considered.

 Tobacco, Animals, & Bicycles

 - University of North Texas Campus buildings prohibit the use of all tobacco products.
 All buildings are designated as smoke-free.
-See: Policy on Smoking, Food, and Beverages on Campus and in Leased Facilities(9.8)
+See: Smoke and Tobacco-Free Workplace and Campus

 - Trained service animals are the only animals permitted in the Libraries.